LibraryCarpentry/lc-fair-research/_episodes/02-findable.md

 Reference:
 [14] Kole K, Baltissen M, Lindeboom R et al.   Supporting data for “Proteomic landscape of the primary somatosensory cortex upon sensory deprivation.”
 GigaScience Database  2017. http://doi.org/10.5524/100336

+A PID is
+Provenance
+Metadata
+Policies & Guarantees
+Machine readability
+Metrics

 ## PID 101 for Researchers (or: Resolving some PID myths)
 A PID is a „long lasting reference to a digital resource“ There are different sorts of PIDs & different uses,(e.g. for articles, data, persons, organizations, …)